abevoelker/letter_avatar/README.md

 LetterAvatarSimple.generate("foobar")
 # => #<StringIO:0x000055b3804948a8>

-# Generates a "JS" avatar:
+# Generates a "DS" avatar:
-LetterAvatarSimple.generate("John Smith")
+LetterAvatarSimple.generate("Dallas Smith")
 # => #<StringIO:0x000055b380e6a058>

-# Generates a "JS" avatar to file:
+# Generates a "DS" avatar to file:
-LetterAvatarSimple.generate_file("John Smith")
+LetterAvatarSimple.generate_file("Dallas Smith")
 # => #<File:/tmp/x20190527-19344-79m629.png>

 # You can specify the letters yourself directly if necessary by creating a
 # LetterAvatarSimple::Identity.
 The username will be hashed by certain color
 # palettes to make color choice different between users with the same initials
-i = LetterAvatarSimple::Identity.new("ZZ", "John Smith")
+i = LetterAvatarSimple::Identity.new("ZZ", "Dallas Smith")
 LetterAvatarSimple.generate(i)

 # Other options that can be provided: